-Certain of our existing debt agreements and the indenture that will govern the Senior Secured Notes, limit our flexibility in operating our business.
-For example, the indenture that will govern the Senior Secured Notes will restrict or limit the ability of our subsidiaries to, among other things:
+Certain of our existing debt agreements limit our flexibility in operating our business.
+For example, the indentures that govern the 2024 Secured Notes and the 2026 Secured Notes restrict or limit the ability of our subsidiaries to, among other things:

-- · incur or guarantee additional indebtedness; - pay dividends or distributions on, or redeem or repurchase capital stock or share capital and make other restricted payments; - · make investments; - · consummate certain asset sales; - · engage in certain transactions with affiliates; - · grant or assume certain liens; and - · consolidate, merge or transfer all or substantially all of their assets.
+- · incur or guarantee additional indebtedness; - pay dividends or distributions on, or redeem or repurchase capital stock or share capital and make other restricted payments;

+- · make investments;

+- consummate certain asset sales;

+- · engage in certain transactions with affiliates;

+- grant or assume certain liens; and

+- · consolidate, merge or transfer all or substantially all of their assets.

 All of these limitations are subject to significant exceptions and qualifications.
-Despite these exceptions and qualifications, we cannot assure you that the operating and financial restrictions and covenants in our existing debt agreements and the indenture that will govern the Senior Secured Notes will not adversely affect our ability to finance our future operations or capital needs or engage in other business activities that may be in our interest.
+Despite these exceptions and qualifications, we cannot assure you that the operating and financial restrictions and covenants in our existing debt agreements will not adversely affect our ability to finance our future operations or capital needs or engage in other business activities that may be in our interest.
 Any future indebtedness may include similar or other restrictive terms.
 In addition, our ability to comply with these covenants and restrictions may be affected by events beyond our control.
 These include prevailing economic, financial and industry conditions.
 If we breach any of these covenants or restrictions, we could be in default under the terms of our debt facilities and the relevant lenders could elect to declare the debt, together with accrued and unpaid interest and other fees, if any, immediately due and payable and proceed against any collateral securing that debt.
-Such a breach could also result in an event of default under the indentures that will govern the Senior Secured Notes and the Exchangeable Notes, among other agreements.
-If the debt under our debt facilities were to be accelerated, our assets may be insufficient to repay in full our debt.
+Such a breach could also result in an event of default under cure debt facilities were to be accelerated, our assets may be insufficient to repay in full our debt.
 Borrowings under other debt instruments that contain cross-default provisions also may be accelerated or become payable on demand.
-In these circumstances, our assets may not be sufficient to repay in full that indebtedness and our other indebtedness then outstanding.
+In these circumstances, our assets may not be sufficient to repay in full that indebtedness then outstanding.

-As a result of the COVID-19 outbreak, we have paused our global fleet cruise operations, and if we are unable to re-commence normal operations, we may not be in compliance with maintenance covenants in certain of our debt facilities.
+As a result of the COVID-19 pandemic, we have paused our global fleet cruise operations, and if we are unable to recommence normal operations, we may not be in compliance with maintenance covenants in certain of our debt facilities.

 Certain of our debt facilities include maintenance and financial covenants.
 For example, under the Senior Secured Credit Facility, we are required to maintain a loan to value ratio of no less than 0.70 to 1.00.
-Financial covenants include free liquidity of no less than \$50,000,000 at all times, a total net funded debt to total capitalization ratio of less than 0.70 to 1.00 at the end of each quarter and either free liquidity of no less than \$100,000,000 or EBITDA to consolidated debt service ratio of at least 1.25 to 1.00 at the end of each fiscal quarter.
-As a result of the COVID-19 outbreak, we have paused our global fleet cruise operations and if we are unable to recommence normal operations, we may be out of compliance with some or all of the foregoing maintenance and financial covenants in certain of our other debt facilities.
-If we expect to not be in compliance, we would expect to seek waivers from the lenders under these facilities prior to any covenant violation.
+Financial covenants include free liquidity of no less than \$50,000,000 at all times, a total net funded debt to total capitalization ratio of less than 0.70 to 1.00 at the end of each quarter and either free liquidity of no less than \$50,000,000 at all times, a total net funded debt to total capitalization ratio of less than 0.70 to 1.00 at the end of each quarter and either free liquidity of no less than \$100,000,000 or EBITDA to consolidated debt service ratio of at least 1.25 to 1.00 at the end of each fiscal quarter.
+As a result of the COVID- 19 pandemic, we have paused our global fleet cruise operations and if we are unable to re-commence normal operations, we may be out of compliance with some or all of the foregoing maintenance and financial covenants in certain of our other debt facilities.
+If we expect to not be in compliance, we would expect to seek waivers from the lenders under these facilities or renegotiate these facilities prior to any covenant violation.